Merida Biosciences

 Series B in 2019

-CareBridge is a technology and services provider based in Nashville, Tennessee, dedicated to improving the lives of individuals with physical, intellectual, or developmental disabilities who receive home and community-based services.
-Founded in 2009, the company specializes in assisting health plans and states by offering comprehensive solutions such as electronic visit verification, data aggregation, and 24/7 clinical support.
-CareBridge focuses on ensuring that Medicaid recipients, as well as those dually eligible for Medicare and Medicaid, receive the necessary services, equipment, and support to maintain their independence at home.
-By facilitating continuous communication between patients, their families, and caregivers, CareBridge enhances the quality of care and promotes a supportive environment for those they serve.
+CareBridge Health is a technology and service provider based in Nashville, Tennessee, dedicated to improving the lives of individuals with physical, intellectual, or developmental disabilities who require long-term support services.
+Founded in 2009, the company offers a range of services, including electronic visit verification, data aggregation, and 24/7 clinical support for patients, their families, and paid caregivers.
+CareBridge specifically serves individuals who are on Medicaid or who are dually eligible for Medicare and Medicaid, ensuring that they receive essential services and equipment needed to maintain their independence at home.
+By facilitating continuous communication between care teams and caregivers, CareBridge aims to enhance the quality of care and support available to its members.

 Locanabio